MUJI Hong Kong Presents "Product Design Project 2018"

 |‧||Detailed consideration of the whole product design|

-In addition, all entries submitted for final screening will be shared online for public voting during 20th July 2018 to 26th July 2018 tentatively; entry which earns the most number of votes will be awarded with Online Most Popular Award.
+In addition, all entries submitted for final screening will be shared on https://goo.gl/8Lvasf for public voting during 20th July 2018 to 29th July 2018; entry which earns the most number of votes will be awarded with Online Most Popular Award.

 |‧||3-4 Representatives from MUJI (Hong Kong) Company Limited, Ryohin Keikaku Company Limited or invited by MUJI Hong Kong|